 As part of the CARES Act (Coronavirus Aid, Relief, and Economic Security Act) - the recently approved $2.2 trillion stimulus bill - $1,200+ stimulus checks will be sent to every individual and household in America.
 That’s great...but how much is it?
 When and how do you get it?
 And what’s the catch?
-We answer all this and more by combing through the CARES Act Section B Section 2101 and the IRS website, including topics like:
+We answer all this and more by combing through the CARES Act Section B Section 2101 and the IRS website.

 Breaking News: Track the status of your IRS stimulus check payment.
 In addition, the IRS just updated their page to allow non-filers to submit payment information for receiving the COVID stimulus check.
 The web portal for filers to submit payment information to receive the check will be out in mid April.
 In addition, according to a recent tweet by the IRS on April 11th, $1,200+ stimulus money is starting to arrive in bank accounts.
 Many of our customers are receiving the stimulus money in their bank accounts!